JoeyyScott/general-gielinor-game/README.md

 ### Project Goals

 The idea is to create an interactive general knowledge game about [Runescape](https://www.runescape.com/) an MMORPG (Massively multiplayer online role playing game).
 The game will help players gain more knowledge of the game and when a correct answer is given they are present with the reasoning behind the question and why it is correct.
-There are no wrong answers but you won't be punished for learning.
+There are wrong answers but you won't be punished for learning.
 It's a crucial part of understanding any concept, we are all learing everyday, including me.
 As a veteran player myself, I have an abundance of Runescape knowledge and I hope to inspire players to learn more about the game.

 ### Content Requirements